 If you have been convicted of a sex crime, you have certain obligations under the law in the state of Nevada.
-For many convicted sex offenders, one of the biggest burdens associated with a guilty verdict is being required to register as a sex offender and being required to keep registration updated.
-Not only can being required to register impact every aspect of your life, from school to work to where you live, but it can also be time consuming and difficult simply to cope with the bureaucracy of being made to register with law enforcement.
+For many convicted sex offenders, one of the biggest burdens associated with a guilty verdict is being required to register as a sex offender and is required to keep registration updated.
+Not only can be required to register impact every aspect of your life, from school to work to where you live, but it can also be time-consuming and difficult simply to cope with the bureaucracy of being made to register with law enforcement.

 The best time to reach out to a Las Vegas criminal lawyer at our firm is before you are convicted so you can try to fight for an acquittal and hopefully not have to register as a sex offender in the first place.

 However, if you do need to register, don’t hesitate to get help from our legal team to avoid further problems.
 Give us a call today to find out more about the ways in which we can assist you and to find out about the help that we can offer in protecting your rights.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

 Under Nevada’s laws, Chapter 179D of the code of criminal procedure sets forth all of the rules and requirements that are associated with sex offender registration.
 Within this Chapter, N.R.S.
 179D.450 explains the rules for registering as a sex offender after you have been convicted of an offense for which registration is required.

 According to N.R.S.
 179D.450, the Central Repository which keeps records in the state of Nevada will take action upon receiving notice from a court that an offender has been convicted of a sex offense and/or an offense against a child which results in the offender being required to register.